For more information: gdaily@glenndaily.com · 212-426-6265 · PO Box 287415, New York, NY 10128-0024

 Long-term care funding solutions

 Are you concerned about the high cost of long-term care services?
-Insurance companies offer many funding solutions: long-term care insurance, linked-benefit life insurance policies, life insurance with long-term care riders, annuities with long-term care benefits.
+Insurance companies offer many funding solutions: long-term care insurance, linked-benefit life insurance and annuity policies, life insurance with long-term care riders, and impaired-risk annuities.

 Are any of these right for you?
 I can help you understand their strengths and weaknesses to reach a decision.
 I use quantitative tools from actuarial science and economics, but I also understand that this decision is about more than just numbers.